 When I was 19 years old everything clicked and I figured out a secret.
 I’ll call it the secret to getting over suicide.

 When I realized this “secret” I finally found the root cause of all those suicidal thoughts.
 It was so obvious yet I overlooked it for 9 years.

 The secret to getting over suicidal thoughts is to have a purpose.
 Not just some generalized purpose like “Changing the world”, but a straight up fire purpose.

 A purpose that wakes you up in the morning and pushes you through the day.
 It has to be more than money, fame, and other material gains.

 Of course those can play a role in your goals, but don’t base your purpose around them.
 Why?
-The reason you don’t base your purpose around those things is because they are temporary.

 The solution is to have a purpose that’s internal.
 A purpose that is ingrained in your soul.
 That is the kind of purpose that will bring you up from the darkness of your mind and into the light.